oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

     - OCID of the secret (if ocivault)
     - Azure Key Vault URI (if azurevault)
     - Base64 Encoded password (if base64)
-    - Secret path (if hcpdedicatedvault)
+    - Secret path (if hcpvaultdedicated)
-    - Application name (if hcpvault)
+    - Secret name (if hcpvaultsecret)
     - Text
 - authentication
   - Optional (it will apply defaults in the same way as described in [Configuring Authentication](#configuring-authentication)).